szymon-kulak/markdown-viewer/README.md

 ### Logic

-The app logic was made absolutely trivial thanks to the fine folks who created [Marked](https://github.com/markedjs/marked), a library making it trivial to create markdown previews using JavaScript, so the app is dead simple:
+The app logic was made absolutely trivial thanks to the fine folks who created [Marked](https://github.com/markedjs/marked), a library making it easy to create markdown previews using JavaScript, so the app is dead simple:

 #### State